Introduction to Using OneDrive with Microsoft Office

 Saving and Opening Files with OneDrive

-When you’re signed in, OneDrive will appear as a saving option.
-You can still choose to save to your computer, but saving to OneDrive has extra benefits.
+When you’re signed in, OneDrive appears as a saving option.
+You can still save to your computer, but OneDrive offers extra benefits.

-For example, when you click Save As, you can choose to save your file to OneDrive or This PC.
+When clicking Save As, you can choose between OneDrive or This PC.

-Using OneDrive makes working with Office faster, easier, and more flexible.
+Using OneDrive makes working with Microsoft Office faster, easier, and more flexible.